BGSpiegl/GCparagon/README.md

 ## Result of GC Bias Correction

 -------------------------------------------------------------------------------------------------------------------
-GC bias correction results using default parameter preset 2 (5-10 min) of 2 human cfDNA samples (paired-end WGS, [EGAS00001006963]) are shown below.
+GC bias correction results using default parameter preset 2 (5–10 min) of two human cfDNA samples (paired-end WGS, [EGAS00001006963]) are shown below.
 For each sample, the original fragment GC content distribution (= "FGCD", dotted colored lines), the GCparagon-corrected FGCD (solid colored lines), the correction achieved with the Griffin algorithm (grey dashed lines), and the simulated FGCD across the entire analyzable genome (GRCh38, black lines) are displayed.
-The GC content of fragments was estimated either using the read sequence if template length is (shorter or) equal to the read sequence length, or from slices of the reference genome using the leftmost alignment position and the template length otherwise.
+The GC content of fragments was estimated either:
+ - by using the read sequence, if the template length is (shorter or) equal to the read sequence length,
+ - or from slices of the reference genome using the leftmost alignment position and the template length otherwise.

 ![p01_preset2_correction](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/validation/03_genome-wide_correction_fidelity/FGCD_correction_plots/preset2/B01_GCparagon_GC-content-comparison_GC-bias-correction_SPLINE_cfDNAref.png?raw=true)